hamed043/BoostNote-Legacy/readme.md

 3. Use folders and tags to structure your notes.
 4. Connect to the cloud for further organization.

-For more help, visit the [BoostNote Documentation](https://boostnote.io/docs).
+Visit the [BoostNote Documentation](https://boostnote.io/docs) for more information and help regarding BoostNote.Io!

 ## How to Contribute